 When my friends and I started Lucent Dreaming with no money except the savings I had from university–which you can imagine wasn’t very much–I could just about afford a WordPress subscription and domain.
 Even though we wanted to pay our contributors, we just knew it wouldn’t be feasible right now.

 You might be thinking what about all those magazines and t-shirts and notebooks we sell, but don’t judge a creative writing magazine by its social media reach.
-Our print runs are small and we haven’t sold all the copies of our magazine nor all our merch!
+Our print runs are small (100 copies for issue 1, 72 copies for issue 2) and we haven’t sold all the copies of our magazine nor all our merch!
 We’ve still about £300 to make back to cover our initial costs.
+Any revenue we’ve made so far goes back into our next print run.
+(Notice I don’t say profit because we haven’t reached our breakeven point.)

 And you might be thinking we have a donate page and so receive donations.
 But the donations we receive go to reserving and sending out contributor copies to our amazing contributors.

 Did you know it can cost up to £5 to send out an issue of Lucent Dreaming if a contributor lives internationally?
-If we had 10 international contributors in an issue that would require us to put aside £10 per contributor (£5 for the magazine, £5 for postage and packaging). £100 in total.
-We accept donations in £3 increments through our website.
-(You can donate here if you’d like!)
-But we would need to receive about 34 donations per issue.
-Alas, we have not received 34 donations.
+If we had 10 international contributors in an issue that would require us to put aside £12 per contributor (£7 for the magazine, £5 for postage and packaging). £120 in total.
+We accept donations in £3 increments through our website and now have a Patreon page.
+But we would need to receive about 40 donations per issue for distributing the magazine to our contributors.
+It goes without saying, except I must say it to ensure you’ve got all the facts, that £120 would definitely not cover the costs of our actual print run which is hundreds more.
+Alas, we have not received 40 donations.
 And, if we wanted to pay our contributors at the rate we wished to pay them, about 5p per word at least, and we had about 22,000 words of content per magazine, that would cost us £1,100.
-So, together that would mean about £1,200.
+So, together that would mean about £1,220.
 And that is forgetting the rate of pay for poems and artwork, as well as time spent by our editors, and the actual print run!
-We are a quarterly magazine so that would mean finding a minimum of £4,800 per year.
+We are a quarterly magazine so that would mean finding a minimum of £4,880 per year.
 The costs add up fast.

 “We see value differently.”